Alvin-Leung/product-catalog/README.md

 }'
 ```

-numProductsToGenerate can be set to your desired number
+`numProductsToGenerate` can be set to your desired number.
+Alternatively, this can be done via the backend swagger page at https://localhost:7120/swagger/index.html.

+## 6. Try the App

-6. Open a browser and navigate to the front end url to check out the app :)
+Open a browser and navigate to http://localhost:5173/ to check out the app :)